-The U.S. women’s national team is on the hunt for its next head coach.
-And from OL Reign’s Laura Harvey to Australia’s Tony Gustavsson to England’s Sarina Wiegman, the rumor mill is buzzing with names.
+The U.S. women’s national team has been on the hunt for its next head coach.

-Just Women’s Sports is keeping track of the conversations surrounding the search for Vlatko Andonovski’s replacement.
+Just Women’s Sports has been keeping track of the conversations surrounding the search for Vlatko Andonovski’s replacement.
 Check back here for the latest.

 Donaldson, who led Jamaica to the knockout round for the first time at the 2023 World Cup, is parting ways with the team, the Jamaica Football Federation announced Friday.

 “After an extended discussion, both parties came to an agreement that the contract would not be renewed,” the JFF wrote on social media.
 Donaldson’s contract is set to expire on Sept.
 30.

 While Donaldson has not been linked to the USWNT opening, his name has popped up as an intriguing candidate.
 He coached USWNT star forwards Sophia Smith and Mallory Swanson during their youth careers in Colorado.

 U.S. Soccer has gathered “an unbelievably diversity pool exciting candidates” for the USWNT head coaching position, sporting director Matt Crocker said.
 He also reaffirmed that the federation is “on track — comfortably on track — to be in a position to have the head coach in place and ready to support the team from that early December camp.”